Nevada State University: History

 Nevada State College opened in 2002.
-The college acquired accreditation, moved with its master plan for a 509 acre campus, and its first permanent building, the Liberal Arts and Sciences building, opened in August 2008.
-In 2008 Nevada State College launched a campus-wide recruitment and retention initiative.
-Between the Spring 2009 and Spring 2010 semesters, Nevada State College increased enrollment by over 20%, to over 2,600 students.
+The college acquired accreditation, moved with its master plan for a 509 acre campus, and its first permanent building, the liberal arts and sciences building, opened in August 2008.
+In 2008, Nevada State College launched a campus-wide recruitment and retention initiative.
+Between the spring 2009 and spring 2010 semesters, Nevada State College increased enrollment by over 20%, to over 2,600 students.

 Among the different educational institutions of the NSHE, the largest 2009 budget cuts by the state legislature were for Nevada State College at 24.1%.
 Neighboring College of Southern Nevada had its budget cut by only 4.9%.
 Students protested the cuts which left student services understaffed and about 25% of the university's teaching and administrative positions vacant in 2008.
 The Nevada System of Higher Education faced a $900 million budget deficit and there were proposals to close down Nevada State College along with other NSHE programs and schools.

 DeRionne Pollard became Nevada State University's eighth president on August 16, 2021.
 She was the first Black female president within the Nevada System of Higher Education.

 In March 2023, the Nevada Legislature introduced legislation to change the school's name from Nevada State College to Nevada State University.
-The legislation passed that June; the name change took effect on July 1, 2023.
+The legislation passed and the change took effect on July 1, 2023.